Setting Evidence on Monitors

 Setting Soft Evidence means modifying the probability distribution of a node.

-The resulting relative likelihoods allow then computing, for each state, a factor used to update the probability distribution.
+The resulting relative likelihoods allow us to compute, for each state, a factor used to update the probability distribution.

 A node state with a zero likelihood value is an impossible state.
 If all the states have the same likelihood, the probability distribution remains unchanged.